Yashingle24/Data-Analytics-Portfolio/Cyclistic-Case-Study/REPORTS/README.md

 - *Recommendations:* Marketing strategies, bike availability, and membership perks.

 ## 📢 *Usage*
-Use these documents to *communicate findings* to stakeholders and guide decision-making.
+To Use these documents to *communicate findings* to stakeholders and guide decision-making.